8bitbuddhist/PixelMaestro/docs/canvas.md

 Options such as custom widths and colors per-shape are planned, but not currently implemented.

 ### Drawing Lines
-The `drawLine` method lets you draw a line from one point to another.
+The `draw_line` method lets you draw a line from one point to another.
 Enter the point where the line starts and the point where the line ends.

 ### Drawing Text
-The `drawChar` and `drawText` methods let you draw individual characters and strings of text, respectively.
+The `draw_char` and `draw_text` methods let you draw individual characters and strings of text, respectively.
 For each method you must specify the origin `coordinates`, a `Font`, and the `text` or `character` to display.
-In the case of `drawText`, you must also specify the number of characters in the string.
+In the case of `draw_text`, you must also specify the number of characters in the string.

 ### Drawing Rectangles
-The `drawRect` method draws a box with the specified `origin` coordinates, the `size` of the box, and whether to `fill` the box or simply draw the border and leave the inside transparent.
+The `draw_rect` method draws a box with the specified `origin` coordinates, the `size` of the box, and whether to `fill` the box or simply draw the border and leave the inside transparent.

 ## Scrolling
 You can scroll a Canvas horizontally, vertically, or both by setting `Canvas::scroll_interval`. `scroll_interval` defines both the direction and amount of time before the Canvas is scrolled.
 Time is measured in terms of refresh cycles, e.g. a scroll interval of `2` means the Section will refresh twice before the Canvas is scrolled 1 pixel.
 The same goes for `-2` as well.

- `scrollRate->x` scrolls along the horizontal axis and `scrollRate->y` scrolls along the vertical axis.
-These values can be negative, which scrolls left instead of right for `scrollRate->x` and up instead of down for `scrollRate->y`.
+ `scroll_rate->x` scrolls along the horizontal axis and `scroll_rate->y` scrolls along the vertical axis.
+These values can be negative, which scrolls left instead of right for `scroll_rate->x` and up instead of down for `scroll_rate->y`.

 The following code scrolls 1 Pixel to the right on each refresh cycle, and 1 Pixel up every other refresh cycle.
 ```c++